-I first arrived in Moscow in winter of 2003.
-I stayed in the city for two weeks and later in summer 2004 I spend two months more.
-My idea was to photograph daily life, people of the new generation in the streets.
+I first arrived in Moscow in the winter of 2003.
+I stayed in the city for two weeks and later in the summer of 2004 I spend two months more.
+My idea was to photograph daily life, and people of the new generation in the streets.
 After this trip, I decided to go back to Moscow to see more ground-level street life and city people.
 After all those years under a communist regime and the biggest ideological war against the capitalist world; I found a tired nation on the streets of the capital city.
-A change was still a big wave on the culture and people.
-Middle-aged generation is trying to keep what they saved after perestroika.
+A change was still a big wave in the culture and people.
+The middle-aged generation is trying to keep what they saved after perestroika.
 Elders just left with their idea of communism, the nostalgia of the glory days.
 The monthly pension of a retired worker is around ten to fifteen dollars.
 Young people try to get a job in some international companies.
-Most popular University Departments are political sciences, economy, and mathematics.
+The most Popular University Departments are political sciences, economy, and mathematics.
 Recently foreign languages such as Chinese took importance, because of the foreign policy of Russia.
-A big city is the witness of many other aspects of social injustice every day.
-The number of unemployed young people raising for the last ten years.
-Banks are giving small amounts of credits to new investors to build a whole new company.
+A big city is a witness to many other aspects of social injustice every day.
+The number of unemployed young people raising over the last ten years.
+Banks are giving small amounts of credit to new investors to build a whole new company.
 But money has to be paid back in a year.
 So none of the small investors can not take that risk for a year.
-That’s one of the reasons that foreign investment needed.
-However, all those matters look chaotic there is still something to hold on, the intellectual spirit of communism.
+That’s one of the reasons that foreign investment is needed.
+However, all those matters look chaotic there is still something to hold on to, the intellectual spirit of communism.